 Welcome to the Environment: It is easy being green, a practical guide to sustainability and sustainable practices.
-In 2020, we will be exploring a 12-part blog series that will cover information designed to help you save money, reduce your carbon footprint and be a great steward of the planet.
+In 2020, we will be exploring a blog series that will cover information designed to help you save money, reduce your carbon footprint and be a great steward of the planet.

 Here we’ll discuss the meaning of sustainability as well as sustainable principles and practices.

 Let’s begin with the definition commonly used, by the Mayor’s Office of Sustainability, so we’re all on the same page.
 The United Nations Brundtland Commission’s definition of sustainability is the ability to meet the needs of the present without compromising the ability of future generations to meet their own needs.